Tornadoes are certainly no stranger to the Tennessee Valley.

 Tornado alerts come in two forms: a tornado WATCH and a tornado WARNING.

 In contrast, a tornado warning means that a tornado is imminent or is already occurring.
+During a tornado warning, head to shelter immediately.

 - If you are outdoors, head for a sturdy building or tornado shelter immediately.